-Whether you’re hitting the road for some scenic sightseeing or going on a long weekend with the family this Summer, driving with kids can be somewhat stressful.
-Researchers found that the average parent takes their eyes off the road for more than three minutes during a 16-minute trip with a child in the car – just as distracting as using a phone.
+Whether you’re hitting the road for some scenic sightseeing or going on a long weekend with the family, driving with kids can be somewhat stressful.
+Researchers found that the average parent takes their eyes off the road for more than three minutes during a 16-minute trip with a child in the car, just as distracting as using a phone.
 To make your journey both safer and less demanding, we have armed you with entertainment ideas and practical advice!

 Be sure to pack lots of food and drinks for the journey.
-Your best bet is to arm yourself with healthy snacks of course or hand sweets out on a rotational basis, making sure they understand they only get their Haribo’s if they’re behaving themselves.
-With their mouths full, they’re more likely to be quiet and cause less havoc – and who said bribery didn’t work?
+Your best bet is to arm yourself with healthy snacks, of course or hand sweets out on a rotational basis, making sure they understand they only get their Haribo’s if they’re behaving themselves.
+With their mouths full, they’re more likely to be quiet and cause less havoc.
+Who said bribery didn’t work?

 Entertainment is the End Game

 While some people may forgo using technology to submit their kids into quiet surrender, a lot of parents swear by it.
-With tons of family-friendly films to enjoy, they can watch it on your phone or Ipad – just download it beforehand and don’t forget your charger!
+With tons of family-friendly films to enjoy, they can watch it on your phone or iPad.
+All you need to do is download it beforehand and don’t forget the charger!

 Podcasts and audiobooks may also be something to enjoy as a family.
 There are some great podcasts available for kids which adults can actually enjoy too.
-If it’s a super long trip, then listening to Harry Potter audiobooks might keep them quiet.
+If it’s a super long trip, then listening to Harry Potter audiobooks might be fun!

-If you prefer a technology-free zone, then it pays to come equipped and brush up on the old-fashioned games:
+If you prefer a technology-free zone, then it pays to come equipped and brush up on old-fashioned games.

-The game where someone chooses an object, or a person and the rest of the family have to ask yes/no questions to work out what it is.
+The game where someone chooses an object, or a person and the rest of the family have to only ask Yes or No questions to work out what it is.